Harvey Weinstein sexual abuse cases: Civil lawsuits

 On October 23, 2017, New York Attorney General Eric Schneiderman opened a civil rights investigation into TWC.
 He issued a subpoena for records related to sexual harassment and discrimination complaints at the company.

 In January 2018, Weinstein's former personal assistant Sandeep Rehal sued both Weinstein brothers and TWC for discrimination and harassment, alleging that much of her work involved "catering to Harvey Weinstein's sexual appetites and activities", including working while he was naked.
 Weinstein denied these allegations.

 On April 30, 2018, Ashley Judd sued Weinstein for allegedly making false statements about her after she rejected his sexual requests, which damaged her career and cost her a role in a Lord of the Rings movie.

 On May 24, 2019, multiple press reports stated Weinstein had offered to settle civil lawsuits against him for $44 million.
 Judge Alvin Hellerstein rejected the settlement in July 2020, criticizing several of the terms including that "Harvey Weinstein can get a defense fund ahead of the claimants is obnoxious".
 In January 2021 a new $17 million settlement was agreed to in bankruptcy court.

-In October 2020, Weinstein was sued by an anonymous woman for allegedly raping her at his home during a 2000 presidential debate.

 In March 2021, actress Hayley Gripp sued Weinstein alleging that Weinstein sexually assaulted her in a suite at Beverly Hills hotel room in November 2012 when she was 19 years old.
 Weinstein has denied the allegation.

 In December 2021, a federal judge dismissed a racketeering lawsuit Rose McGowan filed against Harvey Weinstein and others.

+In February 2023, the victim "Jane Doe #1" (later revealed to be Evgeniya Chernyshova) in Weinstein's Los Angeles criminal conviction filed a civil suit against Weinstein.
+The case was later put on hold pending the outcome of Weinstein's appeal in the criminal case.

+In January 2024, a lawsuit alleging sexual assault was filed against Weinstein in the U.S. District Court by former massage therapist Kellye Croft.
+In her lawsuit, Croft also alleged New York Knicks and New York Rangers owner James Dolan set her up to be molested by Weinstein after bringing her to California.